auchenberg/kenneth-io/posts/2024-04-18-the-rise-of-ai-first-developer-experience.md

 - **The cost of syntax is going to zero**

-  As outlined by my friend Alessio Fanelli, we are transitioning software engineering from [syntax to semantics](https://www.alessiofanelli.com/posts/syntax-to-semantics), which is the natural evolution of the never-ending quest to move to higher abstractions.
+  We are transitioning software engineering from [syntax to semantics](https://www.alessiofanelli.com/posts/syntax-to-semantics), which is the natural evolution of the never-ending quest to move to higher abstractions.
 Thanks to LLMs, human languages are now programming languages.

   Software builders can now express their intents in human language through prompts and offload the cognitive effort of writing perfect syntax to an LLM, which now does the heavy lifting of writing syntax that fits perfectly into the codebase.